alexguerra-dev/elegant-mess/README.md

 - What is the difference between using the anchor tag and the NextJS link component?
 - ...
 (Put more questions here)

+---

+[^1]: I know that I have found a good tutorial online.